-The Middle School is vital in the transition of a student from the early years of school, the Junior School, to the later years, the Senior School.
-The aim is to provide students with a smooth transition between these two vital areas of schooling to allow students to develop their God given talents.
+The Middle School is vital in the transition of a student from the early years of school (Junior School), to the later years (Senior School).
+The aim is to provide students with a smooth transition between these two vital areas of schooling to allow students to develop their God-given talents.

 The Middle School has structured learning processes in place to allow for a smooth transition to occur.
-This transition process occurs begins in Year Five.
-Students will function from a well-planned timetable that includes the use of specialist teachers that teach within their speciality.
-This approach ensures that each student is provided with a well-structured 21st century curriculum that allows them to explore their talents and gifting’s, to develop these in a nurturing environment under the guidance of expertise of experienced staff.
+This transition process begins in Year 5.
+Students function from a well-planned timetable that includes the use of specialist teachers that teach within their speciality.
+This approach ensures that each student is provided with a well-structured 21st century curriculum that allows them to explore their talents and giftings, and to develop these in a nurturing environment under the guidance and expertise of experienced staff.

-Students will have access to the school’s Sports Hall, the Creative Arts rooms and the modern Design and Technology facilities that the school has.
+Students have access to the wonderful facilities we have available to aid in high level, engaged learning, including: the Sports Centre, Creative Arts rooms and our modern Design and Technology facilities

-Year Seven also have an integrated approach through the Core Teacher.
-These teachers will provide students with an integrated curriculum covering several learning areas that allows for an engaged curriculum to be utilised in developing the student’s skills.
+The Year 7 Core teacher provides students with an integrated curriculum that covers several learning areas, allowing a KLA engaged program to be utilised in developing the student’s skills.

-The Matrix is an integrated learning program which has core tasks, followed by student chosen tasks, related to the student’s individual learning style and the time available.
-The Matrix will enable students to experience creativity, differentiation, engagement, decision-making and ownership of learning.
+The Matrix is an integrated learning program which has core tasks, followed by student chosen tasks, relating to their individual learning style and the time available.
+The Matrix enables students to experience creativity, differentiation, engagement, decision-making and ownership of learning.

-Students complete a MICUPS (Multiple Intelligences Checklist for Upper Primary and Secondary) survey on their student learning page on the school iLearn intranet that defines their present learning style; by logging onto the student profile page.
-The Matrix will also be available on iLearn.
+Students complete a MICUPS (Multiple Intelligences Checklist for Upper Primary and Secondary) survey on their Student Learning page on the School iLearn Intranet that defines their present learning style, by logging onto the Student Profile page.

-The Matrix has an Ancient Civilizations theme and the subject areas of English, Science, HSIE and Language will be explored in various learning levels and styles.
-Our amazing staff has invented many creative and exciting tasks such as:
+The Matrix has an Ancient Civilisations theme and the subject areas of English, Science, HSIE and Language are explored in various learning levels and styles.
+Our amazing staff have invented many creative and exciting tasks such as:

 The following subjects are offered in each year:

-English; Mathematics; Science & Technology; HSIE; PDHPE - PDH & PE; Creative Arts - Visual Arts & Music; Languages - Indonesian; Biblical Studies; Sport.
+English; Mathematics; Science and Technology; HSIE; PDHPE - Personal Development Health and Physical Education; Creative Arts - Visual Arts and Music; Biblical Studies; Sport